Types of Funding

 Iowa National Guard Education Assistance Program

 This program is for members of the Iowa National Guard.
 Contact your Guard unit for application procedures.

 ECC provides a variety of non-need based scholarships to gifted and well-qualified students.
 These scholarships may be combined with state and federal financial aid to ensure that students will find an Ellsworth Community College education within their budgets.
-A complete listing can be accessed by clicking on the Scholarship link on the Financial Aid homepage.

 There are many scholarships available in your communities and by private sources.
 Check with your high school guidance counselor for the scholarships available in your community.
 You can also enter national scholarship searches such as Fastweb.com.
 These free services can provide scholarship information based on your interests, course of study, or other specific information that you provide.
 Be cautious of any scholarship or grant search that charges a fee for its services!

 Federal Direct Student Loan Program

 Subsidized Loans – Subsidized Direct loans are low-interest loans where the federal government, on behalf of the student borrower, pays the interest on the loan while the student is enrolled at least half-time (six credit hours).
 This loan will have a fixed rate of 4.66% for the life of the loan for all loans disbursed on or after July 1, 2014, and before July 1, 2015.